Zettlr/zettlr-docs/docs/install.md

 #### Recommended method: Homebrew

 The preferred method is [Homebrew](https://brew.sh/).
 Homebrew is a packet manager that makes it easy to install command line programs such as pandoc and makes it easy to maintain it.
-Make sure to [install Homebrew correctly](https://brew.sh/), and then simply run the following command in the Terminal:
+Make sure to [install Homebrew](https://brew.sh/), and then simply run the following command in the Terminal:

 ```bash
 $ brew install pandoc